srneha24/Blockstak-News-API/README.md

     }
     ```

-## API usage examples and descriptions for all 5 endpoints above
+## API usage examples and descriptions for all 5 endpoints

 All the APIs with example requests and responses, as well as full API documentation can be found in the following Apidog docs